apache/sedona/docs/api/sql/Constructor.md

 ## ST_GeomFromWKT

-Introduction: Construct a Geometry from Wkt.
-If srid is not set, it defaults to 0 (unknown).
+Introduction: Construct a Geometry from WKT.
+If SRID is not set, it defaults to 0 (unknown).

 Format:
 `ST_GeomFromWKT (Wkt:string)`